ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

 -   Varying permissions for various groups of users
 -   Other service hooks e.g. to Twitter.

+**Note**
-**Note** GitHub's free repositories have public licences **by default**.
+GitHub's free repositories have public licences **by default**.
-If you don't want to share (in the most liberal sense) your stuff with the world and you want to use GitHub (instead of GitHub), you will need to pay for the private GitHub repositories (GitHub offers up to 5 free private repositories, if you are an academic - but do check this information as terms and conditions may change).
+If you don't want to share (in the most liberal sense) your stuff with the world and you want to use GitHub (instead of for exmple, BitBucket), you will need to pay for the private GitHub repositories (GitHub offers up to 5 free private repositories, if you are an academic - but do check this information as terms and conditions may change).